-Our packaging and test services are used in volatile industries and industry downturns, and declines in global economic and financial conditions could harm our performance.
+Our packaging and test services are used in volatile industries, and industry downturns and declines in global economic and financial conditions could harm our performance.

 Our business is impacted by market conditions in the semiconductor industry, which is cyclical by nature and impacted by broad economic factors, such as worldwide gross domestic product and consumer spending.
+We believe that the general semiconductor market is currently going through a cyclical correction.
 The semiconductor industry has experienced significant and sometimes sudden and prolonged downturns in the past.
 If the industry or markets in which we compete experience slower, or even negative growth, our business and results of operations may be materially and adversely affected.